maovidal/buildroot_pi_swupdate/README.md

 docker build -t "advancedclimatesystems/buildroot" .
 ```

-2. Setup each [data-only containers][data-only] for the board and mechanism you want to use:
+2. Setup each [data-only containers][data-only] for the board and mechanism you want to use.
+Please note that:

-Note that:

 - You can setup all of them and even run them simultaneously (Provided your hardware has enough resources to allow it).

 - Each `data-only container` will contain 2 volumes at `/root/buildroot/dl` and `/buildroot_output`.

 - To tell the `Builroot container` which `data-only container` to use, one helper script is provided for every `x` board and `y` mechanism named `scripts_x_y.sh` (Those scripts are described in the next section in this document).

 - `Buildroot` downloads all data to the first volume, the last volume is used as build cache, cross compiler and build results organized like this:

     - `externals/pi_swupdate/x_y`: the new external folder with the configs and other related files.
     - `images/pi_swupdate/x_y`: with your valuable results.
     - Also, the `target/pi_swupdate/x_y` folder is provided just to ease checking the building process.

 - `name` will be used on the scripts to refer to this specific build.

+These are the available options:

 * For the `Pi2` using the `tryboot` mechanism: